Data for researchers: Extracted text from more than 72,000 FDA medical device 510(k) summaries

 Dataset description

-Most 510(k) summary packages include:
+Most 510(k) clearance packages include:

 • A clearance letter from the FDA